Great Programs for Children and Youth

 The Sycamore Tree (Children's Liturgy)

-In addition to the Sycamore Tree, which follows the Sunday readings and provides children with an opportunity to worship in age appropriate ways, Children’s Sunday Discovery offers a way for children to explore their faith and deepen their relationship with God.
+In addition to the Sycamore Tree, which follows the Sunday readings and provides children with an opportunity to worship in age appropriate ways, Children’s Discovery offers a way for children to explore their faith and deepen their relationship with God.
 Each of the three levels provides children with age appropriate materials to deepen their Christian journey.
+Children’s Discovery is currently being offered on Wednesdays at 12:30 PM on St. Anne’s Facebook page.

 Pre-K to Kindergarten: Level I Sunday Discovery encourages children to experience God’s love, helping children to have a deeper sense of being a beloved child of God, and belonging to St. Anne’s faith community.
 Interactive materials help children engage in sacred story, Christian tradition, and prayer.
 Children explore and learn about the symbols of the Eucharist, prayer, Baptism and other ways they belong to the Christian family through God.
 Scripture readings are primarily from the New Testament in a sequence designed to encourage the certainty that they are unconditionally loved by an all-loving God.